guybarnahum/aep/LLM.md

 * must not bypass tasks/threads/artifacts
 * must not turn UI into write-through hidden state mutation
 * must not reintroduce chat as the primary work model

+PR12 is an exposure / interaction phase, not a canonical data model rewrite.

 ---